veselosky/webquills.net/content/web-development/perl/10-things-i-lovehate-about-mov.md

-Format: complete
 ID: 45
 Title: 10 Things I Love/Hate About Movable Type
 Basename: 10-things-i-lovehate-about-mov
-atom_id: tag:www.webquills.net,2009:/scroll//4.45
+GUID: tag:www.webquills.net,2009:/scroll//4.45
 disqus_url: http://www.webquills.net/scroll/2009/05/10-things-i-lovehate-about-mov.html
 Created: 2009-05-03 18:31:07
-Modified: 2009-05-03 18:33:14
+Updated: 2009-05-03 18:33:14
 Published: 2009-05-03 18:30:45
-Keywords:
-Tags:
 Category: Perl
-Summary: In which our hero counts off the list of inspirations and irritations encountered while blogging with Movable Type.
+Description: In which our hero counts off the list of inspirations and irritations encountered while blogging with Movable Type.

 # 10 Things I Love/Hate About Movable Type
 I have a love/hate relationship with my blogging tool.
 Here are ten aspects of Movable Type about which I am emotionally conflicted.